vlazzarini/vlazzarini.github.io/_posts/2023-01-02-Introducing-litePlay.md

 ```

 We can now group these two attributes together using square
-braces `[ ]`, something facilitated through JS arrays.
+braces `[ ]`, something that is facilitated through JS arrays.
 The
 resulting arpeggio is then played in a crescendo.

 When?
 -----

-The arpeggio sounds above are each separated by the
+Each one of the arpeggio tones above is each separated from the
 previous by an even amount of time (which we may call one beat).
-What if we want to disrupt this pattern and make the second note
+What if we want to disrupt this pattern and make the second sound
 come earlier in time?
 As before, the interface should allow us to do
 this, and we may use the same method to group the attributes in a
 simple way, adding the `when` to it,